-Hadith is the report of the words and deeds of Prophet Muhammad PBUH (lease be upon him); considered an authoritative source of revelation, second only to the Quran.
-Hadith were collected, transmitted, and taught orally for two centuries after Prophet Muhammad's (PBUH) death and then began to be collected in written form and codified.
-They serve as a source of biographical material for Muhammad, contextualization of Quranic revelations, and Islamic law.
+Hadith is the report of the words and deeds of Prophet Muhammad s.a.w. (peace be upon him) considered an authoritative source of revelation, second only to the Quran.
+Hadith were collected, transmitted, and taught orally for two centuries after Prophet Muhammad's (s.a.w.) departure and then began to be collected in written form and codified.
+They serve as a source of biographical material for Muhammad (saw), contextualization of Qur'anic revelations, and Islamic law.

 A list of authoritative transmitters is usually included in collections.
 Compilers were careful to record hadith exactly as received from recognized transmission specialists.
-The six most authoritative collections are those of al-Bukhari, Muslim, al-Tirmidhi, Abu Daud al-Sijistani, al-Nasai and Ibn Majah.
-The collections of Malik ibn Anas and Ahmad ibn Hanbal are also important.
+The six most authoritative collections are those of Bukhari, Muslim, Tirmidhi, Abu Dawud, Nasai and Ibn Majah.
+The collections of Malik ibn Anas ( Muwatta) and Ahmad ibn Hanbal ( Musnad Ahmad ) are also important.

-Complete hadith books can be download (free) from the links below.
+The complete hadith books can be downloaded for free from the links below.